mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 ## What is in scope

-- Extending the KSQL language to support inline, polyglot UDFs
+- Extending the KSQL language to support inline, multilingual UDFs
-- Hot-reloading of a non-Java UDF that is created via the new `CREATE OR REPLACE` query
+- Hot-reloading of non-Java UDFs that are created via the new `CREATE OR REPLACE` query
 - A new boolean KSQL configuration parameter: `ksql.experimental.features.enabled`.
 Defaults to `false`

 ## What is not in scope